mildred/stalwart-website/content/en/jmap/get-started/linux.md

 /usr/local/stalwart-jmap/bin/stalwart-cli -u https://YOUR_HOSTNAME -c changeme account update admin -p NEW_PASSWORD
 ```

+Be sure to restart the ``stalwart-jmap`` daemon after that, until then, both password stay valid.

+You can also set up the password offline using ``stalwart-jmap`` while not running.
+Just run ``SET_ADMIN_PASSWORD=NEW_PASSWORD /usr/local/stalwart-jmap/bin/stalwart-jmap`` while the server is not running and it will set the admin password and exit.

 ## Next steps

 Now that you have Stalwart JMAP up and running, you can proceed to [create](/jmap/manage/accounts) accounts for